 Does your base price include fly screens, a TV antenna, a letterbox and a clothesline?

 These are all little things that you may expect as a part of any home, but not all builders include them as standard.
 At Bendella Group, TV antenna, letterbox and clothesline are all included and in regard to fly screens, we go one step further and provide InvisiGard security screens as standard.

 If it is not a 3-coat paint system you are getting an inferior quality finish.
 This is standard in all our homes.

 How long has Bendella Group been around for?

 Bendella Group has been operating in the Territory for over 8 years.
 As an NT owned and operated business, Bendella only employs local contractors and only uses local products and suppliers.

 Bendella Group is part of Master Builders NT and HIA NT.
 Master Builders is the peak construction industry association in the NT and represent the entire industry to ensure the highest standards are maintained.

 Are you licensed & insured?

 A good indicator of a quality home builder is one that’s fully licensed and insured – we can provide you with these details if you require them.
-It’s important for both you and Bendella Homes as your builder to be covered during the building process in the event that unforeseen circumstances cause any issues.
+It’s important for both you and Bendella Group as your builder to be covered during the building process in the event that unforeseen circumstances cause any issues.

 How Will I Be Kept Informed Throughout the Building Process?